TheSkyentist/GELATO/README.md

 * MaxIter: Maximum number of minimazation algorithm iterations.
 * NBoot: Number of bootstrap iterations to constrain error on parameters.
 * FThresh: F-test threshold to incorproate additional model parameters.
-* NPool: Number of processes to open with python multiprocessing.
+* NProcess: Number of processes to open with python multiprocessing.
 Set equal to 1 to use only a single thread.
 * Plotting: Produce plots or not.
 * EmissionLines: Dictionary of emission lines to be fit by HQUAILS.
 The structure of this dictionary is crucial to the operation of HQUAILS.
 The following section details the format of this dictionary.